CompBioIPM/scGATE/README.md

 # base_GRN                Base TF-gene interaction network derived from external hints
 #                         (e.g., scATAC-seq data and TF binding site motifs on DNA).
+#                         Leave it empty if no base GRN is available.

 # h_set                   The range of possible values for the "h" parameter in the Hill climbing function.

 # number_of_em_iterations The number of iterations in the expectation-maximization (EM) algorithm.
+                          The default value is 3.

-# max_num_regulators      The Maximum number of TFs in a logic gate that can regulate the target gene profile.
+# max_num_regulators      Maximum number of TFs in a logic gate that can regulate the target gene profile.
-#                         In the main manuscript, a value of 3 is used.
+#                         The default value is 3.

 # abs_cor                 This parameter varies in the (0, 1) interval and further removes edges with low absolute Pearson correlations between TFs and their targets.
 #                         A (default) value of 0 indicates no filtration based on correlations.

 # top_gates               The number of top Boolean logic gates to be reported for each target gene, based on Bayes Factor.
+                          The default value is 1.

 # run_mode:               Use "simple" for a faster algorithm run and "complex" for more precise results that take more time.
 #                         The argument is relevant to the possible complexities in the hill function parameter space for regulatory TFs and target genes.
+#                         The default value is "simple".

+# weight_threshold        The output form scGATE will present the logic combination or partition that yields a certain percentage of the target gene,
+#                         specifically when it is above the weight_threshold.

 # num_cores               Specify the number of parallel workers (adjust according to your system).
 ```